kotharisandip/zaniaExercise/Readme.md

 2) Tag zaniaExercisePart3 has code and document for Part 3 of the exercise.
 3) Tag zaniaExercisePart4 has code and document for Part 4 of the exercise.

-# Part 4: Document App
-This project is a simple document management application composed of a frontend (React) and backend (Flask) service.
-The application is containerized using Docker and orchestrated with Docker Compose.

-This is for part 4 of the exercise.
-The document for this code is PersonalLearningV3.docx.
-Although this is developed from Part 1, Part 2 and Part 3, but truly it is not verified for them again.
-So it may not work for part 1, Part 2 and part 3 of the exercise.

 ## Prerequisites

 - Docker